 People are so reliant upon fast, reliable Wi-Fi these days, it’s no wonder Benjamin Finio, lecturer in the Sibley School of Mechanical and Aerospace Engineering at Cornell University, created a science experiment for young students to look into what causes interference in signals.

-Wi-Fi at certain ranges are like really congested highways.
+Wi-Fi at certain ranges is like really congested highways.
 If you use a 2.4 GHz router and live in a densely populated area, like an apartment complex or a long row of townhomes, your neighbors’ Wi-Fi networks could interfere with yours.
 This bogs down the network and may negatively impact device performance.

 If multiple wireless networks are competing for the same channel, this can cause problems.
 To fix this, you may want to change your router’s wireless channel.